Lande21/RolandeU.github.io/README.md

 - MIRACLE: GOD will provide always 100%.

 Day 118. **Good things ahead!**
-- DAY: Had a good tue, i woke up, went to class, work and talked to fam, I studied at the library We had a productive day at the library!
+- DAY: Had a good Wednesday, i woke up, went to class, work and talked to fam, I studied at the library We had a productive day at the library!